Have you found yourself yelling at your kids more? Missing important events or school due dates?

 You decide if an allowance comes with it.

-Our four year old gets “a coin” for cleaning her room on Sundays.
+Our four year old gets “coins” for cleaning her room on Sundays.
 My almost two year old helps me switch the laundry and sorts clothes.

 6. Take a vacation day